 If you want to make sure that your grill is always clean and ready for use, it will be important to invest in a really good quality grilling brush.

-This may sound like an unnecessary expense but the truth of the matter is if you have any leftover food on there.
+This may sound like an unnecessary expense but the truth of the matter is a grill brush will help you baste your meats evenly.

 A good basting brush is one of the most essential tools for grilling.
 This will help you apply marinades or sauces to your food without having to worry about ruining a wooden spoon or other utensils that may not work as well.